wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/Sed_survey_analyzer_README.md

-This will be the documentation for associated program.
+This will be the documentation file for associated primary program.